24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 We provide structural drying throughout Cedar Rapids and Linn County — Downtown, Northwest, Southeast Cedar Rapids, Marion, Hiawatha, Robins, Ely, and Fairfax.

-Structural drying is rarely a standalone job — it's the critical phase that follows water extraction, flood cleanup, basement flooding restoration, and sewage cleanup.
+Structural drying is rarely a standalone job — it's the critical phase that follows water extraction, water damage cleanup, basement water damage restoration, and sewage cleanup.
 Done right, it's also what prevents mold remediation from being needed afterward.

 Our 4-Step Restoration Process